 For more information on Hepatitis B and the vaccine, please check out the Centers for Disease Control's (CDC) web page or the Hepatitis B Foundation web page by clicking here.
 Vaccinations may be available through Pierce County Public Health Department at no cost for some students if no health insurance coverage and depending on age.
 Please call ahead to 715-273-6755 to make arrangements.
-Vaccinationas are also available through the Vibrant Health Family Clinics in River Falls; however these vaccinations are not covered by Student Health Services, but they will bill most insurances.
+Vaccinationas are also available through the Vibrant Health Family Clinic in River Falls; however these vaccinations are not covered by Student Health Services, but they will bill most insurances.
 Please call 715-425-6701 to schedule an appointment.

 Anyone exposed to tuberculosis (TB) or showing symptoms of TB should see a health care provider for evaluation and possible TB testing.
 TB tests are generally not needed for people with a low risk of infection with TB bacteria.
 The United States Public Health Service and the Centers for Disease Control and Prevention recommend that TB testing be performed on all individuals who may be at increased risk of TB as indicated below (CDC April 2012).

 Certain people should be tested for TB bacteria because they are more likely to get TB disease, including:

-Tuberculosis skin testing (Mantoux tuberculin skin testing) is covered by Student Health Services for students at the River Falls Medical Clinic.
-Students may call the Vibrant Health Family Clinics in River Falls (formerly River Falls Medical Clinic) at 715-425-6701 to schedule a time for testing (and the test will need to be read at the Vibrant Health Family Clinics in River Falls 48-72 hours later).
+Tuberculosis skin testing (Mantoux tuberculin skin testing) is covered by Student Health Services for students at Vibrant Health Family Clinic in River Falls.
+Students may call 715-425-6701 to schedule a time for testing (and the test will need to be read at the Vibrant Health Family Clinic in River Falls 48-72 hours later).

 For more information about tuberculosis and these recommendations/guidelines, check out the Centers for Disease Control tuberculosis web site, check with your health care provider, contact your local public health department (Pierce County Public Health Department 715-273-7655), or call Student Health Services at 715-425-3293.